katrpilar/PlantTrackr/spec.md

 - [x] Include user accounts
 Users can create accounts, login, and logout
-- [x] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users This is handeled in the controller and within the design users can ONLY duplicate other user's plants.
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying

 PLANT